LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.app.App.php.md

 A file named **App.php** should be in the root directory of your app along with **manifest.json**.

-When the user requests for anything of your app, Lobby interacts with this file to obtain what the user wants.
+When the user requests for anything in your app, Lobby interacts with this file to obtain what the user wants.

 ## Class Naming

-This file is a **class** with the name of your app's ID.
+This file contains a **class** with the name of your app's ID.
 It is **required** that the class name should be the same as the App ID.

-In case there's a "-" character in your App ID, then when naming the class, replace it to "_" (underscore).
-Because including "-" denotes subtraction.
+In case there's a `-` (minus) character in your App ID, then when naming the class, replace it to "_" (underscore).
+Because including `-` denotes subtraction and would cause a fatal PHP error.

 ## Inside The Class